Philosophy of Film

 Whatever position one takes on the possibility of “cinematic philosophy,” it is clear that the philosophical relevance of film has been recognized by philosophers.
 Even those who deny that films can actually do philosophy have to acknowledge that films provide audiences with access to philosophical questions and issues.
 Indeed, the success of the book series entitled “Philosophy and X,” where one can substitute any film or television show for X, indicates that films are bringing philosophical issues to the attention of wide audiences.
 There can be no doubt that this is a healthy development for philosophy itself.

-The philosophy of film is a rapidly growing area of philosophical and aesthetic research.
+The philosophy of film has become a significant area for philosophical and aesthetic research.
 Philosophers have concentrated both on aesthetic issues about film as an artistic medium — the philosophy of film — and questions about the philosophical content of films — films as philosophy.
-The sophistication and quantity of contributions in both of these areas continue to increase, as more philosophers take film seriously as a subject for philosophical investigation.
+The sophistication and quantity of contributions in both of these areas continue to increase, as more philosophers have taken film seriously as a subject for philosophical investigation.

 As film and its related digital media continue to expand in their influence upon the lives of human beings, the philosophy of film can be expected to become an even more vital area for philosophic investigation.
 In the coming years, we can look forward to new and innovative contributions to this exciting area of philosophical research.